 - You’ll use a 30-minute cookie to collect session data.

 - We create a session ID to recognize the visitor’s session.
-We use it only for 30 minutes.
+We use it only for 30 minutes since the last event.

 - You won’t collect any consent stats about people who don’t consent to analytics.